firmworks/FileViewer/docs/advanced-config.md

 ### **Setting up a FileViewer Configuration**
 If you want to use the same configuration for more than one use of the component you can create a FileViewer Configuration.
 In the App Finder type 'Configurator', and select the FileViewer Configuratior tab.
 In order to see this tab a user must have the FileViewer Configuator permission set.
 To assign a permission set please follow the documentation from Salesforce (https://help.salesforce.com/s/articleView?id=sf.perm_sets_assigning.htm).

+#### Configuration Naming

 ![fileviewer metadata configuration](images/fileviewer-metadata-setup1.png)

 To create a new Configuration click Add New Configuration on the top right of the app.
 Click the Configuration to expand it and see the settings.
 Always start off by giving your configuration a name and deciding if it should be active or inactive.

+Use the following two Configuration naming conventions to set defaults for various locations in Salesforce:

+1. Object Name verbatim will set that configuration as the default configuration for any of that objects page layouts.
+Here are some examples:

+   Naming the Configuration Account will make that configuration the default when <NONE> is selected for the 2b.
+Configuration Name Design Element on an Account page.

+   If there was a custom object named Custom_Object__c, naming the Configuration Custom_Object__c configuration would do that same for the Custom_Object__C page.

+1. Object Name in all lower case will set that configuration as the default for the Experience Detail Page for that Object.
+Here are some examples:

+Naming the Configuration account will make that configuration the default when <NONE> is selected for the 2b.
+Configuration Name Design Element on an Account Detail page in the experience.

+If there was a custom object named Custom_Object__c, naming the Configuration custom_object__c configuration would do that same for the Custom_Object__C page.

+Regardless of the Configuration name you will see them in the 2b Configuration Name Drop down in the component design.

 #### Field Options

 ![fileviewer metadata configuration field options](images/fileviewer-configuration-field-options.png)